 All core actions are open source and available in Tracecat’s GitHub repository.

-This tutorial covers the three most commonly used core actions: core.transform.reshape, core.http_request, and core.http_poll.
+This tutorial covers the four most commonly used core actions: core.transform.reshape, core.http_request, core.http_poll, and core.script.run_python.

 To learn about the other core actions, check out the following tutorials: